-The School of Engineering contains multiple centers to fulfill the needs of various students and faculty
+The College of Engineering contains multiple centers to fulfill the needs of various students and faculty

 The Commonwealth Graduate Engineering Program (CGEP) is a post-baccalaureate distance learning program for engineers and scientists practicing in the state of Virginia.

 The Innovation Machine Shop is accessible to the students in the College of Engineering with the completion of the appropriate safety course.
 The shop also assists researchers from all VCU departments by creating, modifying and maintaining lab equipment and test apparatus.
 As the shop has supporting resources, any project can be completed through our service.

 VCU’s Institute for Engineering and Medicine fosters collaborative programs between the VCU College of Engineering, VCU Life Sciences and the VCU School of Medicine.
 Its commitment to advancing discovery through sharing knowledge across disciplines make the IEM a research destination for those working at the intersection of engineering, medicine and life sciences.
 Its flagship facility alongside the College of Engineering’s West Hall, and its spaces in the Virginia Biotechnology Research Park, provide researchers state-of-the-art instrumentation and a collaborative culture.

 The MNE innovation lab is located within the Mechanical and Nuclear Engineering (MNE) Department within the College of Engineering at VCU.
 The MNE innovation lab facility provides students and faculty with state of the art advance additive manufacturing capabilities.
 Design, Fabrication, Prototyping, and Testing is provided to all faculty, staff, and students within the College of Engineering.
 Sponsored research projects, grant collaboration, and various outreach activities are welcome.
 This facility encourages and enhances learning within the design and additive manufacturing field of engineering.